sitomani/4champ/README.md

 In order to run the app on device, you will need to replace the bundle identifier 'com.boogie.fourchamp' with another id, because Xcode will create a development certificate on the fly for the device build and same bundle identifier cannot be present in multiple certificates.

 The Xcode generated developer certificate will only be valid for 7 days, which means that you'll need to reinstall from Xcode every week to use the app.
-To work around this nuisance, you can create an ad hoc distribution certificate for signing the app in Apple Developer Center if are a member in Apple Developer Program.
+To work around this nuisance, you can create an ad hoc distribution certificate for signing the app in Apple Developer Center if you are a member of the Apple Developer Program.

 ### License